 - People listening to iPods and playing Xbox 360 in the year 1998.

 - One of the characters is a time traveller who brings anachronistic elements with them into other time periods.

-- Or it's an Alternate Universe where technology advanced faster.
+- It's an Alternate Universe where technology advanced faster.

-- Or one of the characters is ahead of his or her time in inventing various devices the modern audience would recognize, but their contemporaries keep telling them that It Will Never Catch On.
+- One of the characters is ahead of his or her time in inventing various devices the modern audience would recognize, but their contemporaries keep telling them that It Will Never Catch On.